 Race our beautiful, scenic route in the oldest foot-racing event in southeast Missouri on Sunday at 2:00 p.m.
 Youth & Toddler Race begins at 1:30 p.m.
 Check-in opens at 11:30 a.m. and closes at 1:00 p.m.
 Mile walk is non-competitive.
 High quality long-sleeved T-shirts are guaranteed if registered by March 30, 2014.
 USATF Certified Course.
 Chip timing by CAPE ROAD RUNNERS.

 Pre-registration is $15.00 with a March 30 or earlier postmark; race day registration is $20.00.

-This show will feature the works of some of the area's finest artists.
-Many are award winners who regularly show in galleries.
-Oil paintings, watercolors, pastels, pen and ink, and more will be on display.
-Some items will be for sale!
+This show will feature the works of some of the area's most talented artists.
+Photography, oil paintings, watercolors, pastels, pen and ink, and more will be on display, with some items available for purchase.

 The Art Show premieres with the Opening Reception on Thursday evening from 6:30 p.m. to 8:00 p.m., Friday and Saturday Noon 'til 4:00 p.m., and Sunday from 1:00 p.m. to 4:00 p.m.